polux/persistent/README.md

 # Efficient Persistent Data Structures

-Mostly persistent maps and sets for now.
+Mostly efficient persistent maps and sets for now.
+Also option types.

 "Persistent" means immutable here, not "saved on disk".